diefenbach/django-lfs/docs/user/howtos/how_to_payment_method.rst

 **To update/delete a price proceed as following:**

-* to update the prices change the priority and/or the value of the price and click on ``Update prices``.
+* To update the prices change the priority and/or the value of the price and click on ``Update prices``.
 * To delete the prices select the checkboxes of the prices you want delete and click on ``Delete prices``.